-The door suddenly burst open; “Happy birthday Mr. Femi Omari, live long and prosper sir,” Mr. Fayose said in foreign accent.
+“Happy birthday Mr. Femi Omari.
+Live long and prosper sir,” Mr. Fayose said in a foreign accent.

-After so much work and meetings, Femi slammed the door of his office and settled calmly on his seat, listening to the birthday wishes and prayers his mother was saying to him for over thirty minutes over the phone.
+After so much work and meetings, Femi finally slammed the door of his office and settled calmly on his seat.
+He listened to the birthday wishes and prayers from his mother for over 30 minutes over the phone.

 “You are blessed in all ramifications…”

-His office door was opened and it was Idara who had walked in.
-He muted his mother’s call and said; “Get the Prada Jeep ready, I am going to Quilox.”
+His office door was opened and Idara walked in.
+He muted his mother’s call and said; “Get the Prada Jeep ready.
+I am going to Quilox.”

 Idara nodded and walked away.